DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/CLI.md

 # Terminal CLI

-The **CLI (Command-Line Interface)** is a text-based way to interact with a computer program or operating system by typing commands into a **Terminal** or console window, instead of using graphical elements like buttons and menus.
+The **CLI (Command-Line Interface)** is a text-based way to interact with a computer program or operating system by typing commands into a **Terminal** or **Console** window, instead of using graphical elements like buttons and menus.

 A CLI/Terminal  allows you to: